-- Increase the housing inventory across all income levels, with a particular focus on long-term affordable housing and housing for vulnerable populations. - Services that increase housing stability including home repairs, rapid rehousing, short term and long term rental assistance, utility assistance, and food security programs. - Development of new affordable housing units, prioritizing seniors, individuals with disabilities, or other households more vulnerable to housing instability. - Support to purchase and maintain homes, including financial assistance programs, homebuyer education, and home repair programs to help residents achieve and sustain homeownership. - Explore alternative development models, such as the subsidy of Accessory Dwelling Units (ADUs) or mixed-use affordable housing.
+- Increase the housing inventory across all income levels, with a particular focus on long-term affordable housing and housing for vulnerable populations. - Development of new affordable housing units, prioritizing seniors, individuals with disabilities, or other households more vulnerable to housing instability. - Support to purchase and maintain homes, including financial assistance programs, homebuyer education, and home repair programs to help residents achieve and sustain homeownership. - Explore alternative development models, such as the subsidy of Accessory Dwelling Units (ADUs) or mixed-use affordable housing.

-Homelessness
+Homelessness & Prevention

-- Prevention services that link people to resources, including rapid rehousing and mental and behavioral health services. - Expansion of emergency housing programs, including rapid rehousing, short-term emergency rental assistance, hotel/motel vouchers, and shelters. - Supportive services such as mental or behavioral health services and substance abuse treatment both for those experiencing homelessness and those in permanent supportive housing.
+Continuation and expansion of emergency housing programs, including eligible rapid rehousing activities, short-term emergency rental assistance, shelters, and transitional housing.

+Supportive and preventative services such as mental or behavioral health services and substance abuse treatment both for those experiencing homelessness and those in permanent supportive housing.